MORE LIFE by Drake

 MORE LIFE as a collaborative “playlist” is an album with a change in operational directions, asking instead to “do whatever you want with these songs,” over the more common, “listen to my album.”
 To Drake and OVO’s advantage, platforms like Spotify will place a shuffle button at the top of the “album” page.
 It’s called a playlist anyway!

-When treated as a playlist and shuffled, the forgettable tracks that clutter the latter half of MORE LIFE’s journey to “Fake Love” are then intermingled with the playlist’s stronger tracks—and in a more balanced fashion than the original tracklisting.
+When treated as a playlist and shuffled, the forgettable tracks that clutter the latter half of MORE LIFE’s journey to “Fake Love” are then intermingled with the playlist’s stronger tracks-and in a more balanced fashion than the original tracklisting.
 Drake has a history of topping streaming markets via critically ambiguous music, considering VIEWS‘ awkward reception on one hand and its actual popularity on the other; MORE LIFE reflects a similar process, but is transparent in how it operates.
 Shuffling every time one listens reveals a new comparison of the parts that compose MORE LIFE; skipping tracks might even be encouraged!
-You can spend hours streaming MORE LIFE, studying the geometry of its 22 tracks and their relations, their networks of power.
-Or, more likely, let the album be shuffled and forgotten about—left to reverberate through atmosphere of BBQ season.
+You can spend hours streaming MORE LIFE on whatever streaming platform you use, check out https://www.hooliganrocknroll.com/3-ways-to-stream-the-kind-of-music-that-you-like/ if you don’t have one yet, you can also study the geometry of its 22 tracks and their relations, their networks of power.
+Or, more likely, let the album be shuffled and forgotten about-left to reverberate through the atmosphere of BBQ season.
 It’s really just alright after all.